jasonpanosso/corn-jam-1/Docs/levels.md

 This script has a handful of jobs:

-1. Managing the `AllLevelsData` asset. `AllLevelData` is a `ScriptableObject` that contains all instances of `LevelData`.
+1. Managing the `AllLevelsData` asset. `AllLevelData` is a `ScriptableObject` that contains all instances of `Level`.
 This ScriptableObject is automatically created, and managed via an editor script whenever our LDtkToUnity importer detects changes to levels.
 2. Creating new scenes for new LDtk levels, and adding said scene to the list of scenes that Unity will include at buildtime.